Cigna/ibis/README.md

 source system.
 Always check with the DBA on the max number that can be used!

 ## JDBC URL
 The JDBC URL connection string for the database.
-See the IBIS Confluence page on specifics for different source systems.

 ### DB Username
 The username that connects to the database